 - Prefers passive income and doesn't want to create another job in their life.

-Make no mistake, the business model discussed in this course does require salesmanship, a fair amount of time (potentially a lot of time, especially when getting started), and good ongoing communication between a lot of different parties.
-If you’re looking for some new streams of passive income to build with a few hours per week, I don’t think this is the business for you.
+Make no mistake, the business model discussed in this course requires salesmanship, a fair amount of time (potentially a lot of time, especially when getting started), and good ongoing communication between many different parties.
+If you're looking for new streams of passive income to build with a few hours per week, I don't think this is your business.

-This could be the perfect opportunity for some folks, but it’s important to know what kind of work you enjoy, what you have time for, and what you excel at.
-Not everybody excels at the things required in this kind of billboard business, so it’s not the first thing I’d suggest to everyone.
+This could be the perfect opportunity for some folks, but knowing what kind of work you enjoy, what you have time for, and what you excel at is important.
+Not everybody excels at the things required in the billboard business, so it's not the first thing I'd suggest to everyone.

-As I mentioned in the video above, if you decide to pursue this course and sign up through our affiliate link (yes, we earn a small commission from this, at no additional cost to you), I put together an extra, FREE bonus for you.
+As I mentioned in the video above, if you decide to pursue this course and sign up through the REtipster affiliate link (yes, we earn a small commission from this, at no additional cost to you), I put together an extra FREE bonus for you.

 This is only available to those who sign up for the course through our link.

-This is a 3-page pdf with a detailed checklist of what should be investigated if you’re looking for a property for the purpose of housing a billboard.
+This is a 3-page pdf with a detailed checklist of what should be investigated if you're looking for a property to house a billboard.

-I actually made this for myself, because my goal was to find and buy properties alongside high-traffic roads, specifically for the purpose of housing billboards.
-I needed a quick reference guide so I could make sure I wasn’t wasting time talking to the wrong property owners or investing in the wrong properties.
+I made this for myself because my goal was to find and buy properties alongside high-traffic roads, specifically for housing billboards.
+I needed a quick reference guide to ensure I wasn't wasting time talking to the wrong property owners or investing in the wrong properties.

-If you think this would be helpful, it’s yours for the taking.
+If you think this would be helpful, it's yours to take.